hyperledger-archives/burrow/docs/specs/api.md

 <a name="json-rpc"></a>
 ## JSON RPC 2.0

 The default endpoints for JSON-RPC (2.0) is `/rpc` for http based, and `/socketrpc` for websocket.
-The namespace for the JSON-RPC service is `erisdb`.
+The namespace for the JSON-RPC service is `burrow`.

 It does not yet support notifications or batched requests.